 Riding the Goose

-Sooke Potholes Regional Park is a great starting point for a trip by bicycle or on foot on the Galloping Goose Regional Trail.
-Travel south toward Roche Cove Regional Park, or through wilderness scenery all the way to the end of the trail.
+Sooke Potholes Regional Park is an excellent starting point for exploring the Galloping Goose Regional Trail by bike or on foot.
+You can head south toward Roche Cove Regional Park or enjoy the scenic wilderness all the way to the end of the trail.

-The Spring Salmon Place (KWL-UCHUN) Campground is closed for the season.
-It operates seasonally each summer on a first-come, first-served basis.
-No online or phone reservations
+The Spring Salmon Place (KWL-UCHUN) Campground is currently CLOSED due to the Old Man Lake wildfire.
+It normally operates seasonally each summer, from mid-May to mid-September, on a first-come, first-served basis.
+No online or phone reservations.

 Services provided:

-- Public garbage bins, food scraps bins and
+• Public garbage bins, food scraps bins and recycle bins

 Campground and Park Rules

-- No more than 6 persons per campsite with a maximum of 4 adults
+• No more than seven persons per campsite with a maximum of four adults

 Feedback